How should I dissolve peptides?

 How do I choose the best level of peptide purity for my research?

 Crude peptides are not recommended for biological assays.
-Crude peptides may contain large amounts of non-peptide impurities such as residual solvents, scavengers from cleavage, TFA and other truncated peptides.
+Crude peptides may contain large amounts of non-peptide impurities such as residual solvents, scavengers from cleavage, TFA, and other truncated peptides.
 TFA cannot be totally removed.
 Peptides are usually delivered as TFA salt.
 If residual TFA is a problem for your experiment, we recommend other salt forms such as acetate and hydrochloride.
-These salt forms are usually 20-30% more expensive than the regular TFA salt.
+These salt forms are usually 20-30% more expensive than regular TFA salt.
 This is due to the peptide loss that takes place during the salt conversion and the greater amounts of raw materials required.

 LifeTein® recommends the following levels of peptide purity for various projects:

 - Western blotting studies (non-quantitative)

 - Enzyme-substrate studies (non-quantitative)

 - Peptide-blocking studies (non-quantitative)